PCSX2/pcsx2/pcsx2/Docs/readme-Docs.txt

 Changes and updates should be made to these files and then exported to PDF format into the /bin/docs/ folder prior to running installers or packaging zip files.

-Also, files that containing in this folder for now are GPL license and header files.
+Also contained in this folder for now are GPL license and header files.
 These are not needed for building public releases.

 The legacy/ folder contains changelogs and blogs for the CVS development branch of PCSX2